wrschneider/react-tutorial/README.md

-# React Tutorial
+# React tutorial with port to Knockout

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+I re-implemented the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html), using Knockout.js, so I could compare what the Knockout version would look like.

 ## To use